kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 - Experimental support for preview generation through a JavaScript app.

 ## Configuration

-Add the following section to your `appsettings.json`:
+Configuration is optional, if you are happy with the standard values, you don't need to add anything to your `appsettings.json`.

+The following values are available for configuration:

 ```json
 "Knowit.Umbraco.InstantBlockPreview": {